nuta/resea/INTERNALS.md

 System calls
 ------------
-Similar to **"Everything is a file"** philosophy in Unix, Resea has a
+Similar to *"Everything is a file"* philosophy in Unix, Resea has aphilosophy:
-philosophy: **"Everything is a message passing"**.
+*"Everything is a message passing"*.
 Wants to read a file?
 Send a message to the file system server!
 Wants to spawn a new thread?
-Send a message to the kernel server!
+Send a messageto the kernel server!

 All system calls are only essential ones for message passing: